letubert/linnia-json-file-generator/README.md

 # Linnia JSON File Generator

-Welcome to the fake file generator!
+Welcome to the fake JSON file generator!
 The Linnia Team threw this together so you could spend less time making fake data and more time building!

 ## Customizing the script